yaweli/flyton/flyton-prompt-rules.md

 -Write web pages on the fly - you need to know HTML / CSS and Javascrit as an expert -Avoide using JS if you don't need , generate all you can in the Python Server side -Writing Javascript
---use JS for client side interactiv
+--use JS for client side interactive
 --do not search you element using class name , add id to each element you need to access --define events inline in the element onclick=xxx() do not use afterload event locking , programmesr need to find the events easylly inline on the element
 -api's
 -- use our utility to access server side
--- it's secure and make the JS code on the client very simple -- the tools let you exchange objects , fro JS to python and back -- api's are used for html pages to be dynamics
+-- it's secure and make the JS code on the client very simple -- the tools let you exchange objects , from JS to python and back -- api's are used for html pages to be dynamics
 - table "gen"
 -- will contain the general constant of the system